jlspeeddragon/TankExporter/README.md

 #### This is an ongoing project by me..
 Coffee_

+## Version 37:
+Fixed an excpetion being thrown when mousing out of the Texture View window.

 ### Version 36:
 Added a bar graph during the extarction of large game files so TE doesn't look like its crashed.